 - Significant increases in COVID-19 transmission on campus, occurring at a greater rate than the local Stateline community.

-- Evidence that the college’s community is disregarding physical distancing and PPE requirements.
+- Observing that the college’s community is disregarding protective practices including wearing face coverings and physical distancing.

 - Significant increases in COVID-19 transmission within the Stateline area.

 - Insufficient availability of COVID-19 testing due to logistics, supply chain or other factors.